system76/docs/content/bootloader.md

 ### chroot

 If the `chroot` command returns with the error: `chroot: cannot run command '/bin/bash': Exec format error`, this probably indicates that the Install DVD/CD or USB is not compatible with that of the installed system.
+If you need more information on how to chroot, and what it it does, visit the chroot article here.

 For example, the error is most frequently seen when trying to `chroot` to a 64-bit system (amd64) from a 32-bit Install CD (x86).